PearlIsa/Medical_triaging_chatbot_Kagglex_2024_Cohort4/README.md

 3. **Severity Classifier**: Assesses the urgency of reported symptoms based on user responses.
 4. **Recommendation Engine**: Provides appropriate advice based on symptom severity and user context.

-## Setup and Installation

-[Include instructions for setting up the environment and installing necessary dependencies]

-## Usage

-[Provide instructions on how to run the chatbot, including any command-line arguments or configuration settings]

 ## Demo

 The project includes a Gradio-based demo interface for easy interaction with the chatbot.
 To launch the demo: